National Board for Professional Teaching Standards Certification Salary Supplement

 - Guidance Counselor*

-Note: This supplement does not include Guidance Counselors who have attained certification from the National Board for Certified Counselors, Inc.
+*Note: This supplement does not include Guidance Counselors that have attained certification from the National Board for Certified Counselors, Inc.

-The statute provides that by Oct.
-15 of each year, the superintendent of schools of a SAU or the director of a publicly-supported secondary school or Career and Technical Education (CTE) region must file with the commissioner a certified list of national board-certified teachers employed by the SAU, publicly-supported secondary school or CTE region who are eligible to receive the salary supplement.
+The statute provides that by October 15th of each year, the superintendent of schools of a School Administrative Unit (SAU) or the Director of a publicly supported secondary school or CTE Region must file with the Commissioner a certified list of national board-certified teachers employed by the SAU, publicly supported secondary school, or CTE Region who are eligible to receive the salary supplement.

-Use the following form to report those eligible to the commissioner:
+Please use the attached form to report those eligible to the Commissioner:

-Once the eligibility has been verified for each teacher and the total calculated for each SAU, publicly-supported secondary school or CTE region, a separate payment will be issued to the eligible SAU, school or CTE region.
-The annual salary supplement must be paid to SAUs and publicly-supported secondary schools before Feb.
-15 of each year.
+Once the eligibility has been verified for each teacher and the total calculated for each School Administrative Unit (SAU), publicly supported secondary school, or CTE Region, a separate payment will be issued to the eligible SAU, school, or CTE Region.
+The annual salary supplement must be paid to school administrtive units and publicly supported secondary schools before February 15th of each year.
 A provision in the law, 20-A MRSA Section 13013-A subsection 4, allows for receipt of these additional state funds and payment of the funds to eligible teachers without a special meeting of the local governing body.

-The amount of the annual salary supplement required for each NBPTS-certified teacher should be added to the locally-established salary for purposes of the retirement system but not for reporting on the MEDMS staff system, and must be distributed to teachers each year of eligibility.
+The amount of the annual salary supplement required for each National Board for Professional Teaching Standards Certified Teacher should be added to the locally established salary for purposes of the retirement system but not for reporting on the MEDMS Staff system; and must be distributed to teachers each year of eligibility.
 It is subject to all normal withholding requirements for payroll tax and retirement purposes.